The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/ultimate.md

 If you kept Standard Step off cooldown since the beginning of the fight (including using it on the Jagd Doll), Standard Step will come off cooldown precisely when you have to disengage from the boss to bait Sluice.
 This means you do not have to interrupt your AoE combo despite disengaging the boss, because you can use those 2 GCDs to do a Standard Step instead.

-Try to save 50+ esprit towards the end of the phase for your Brute Justice / Cruise Chaser reopener so that you can do Technical Finish (Devilment) > Saber Dance (Flourish).
+Try to save 50+ Esprit towards the end of the phase for your Brute Justice / Cruise Chaser reopener so that you can do Technical Finish (Devilment) > Saber Dance (Flourish).

 ## Defensive Cooldown Timings

 (In general, you should discuss these cooldown timings with your healers and tanks.
-The suggestions here are timings that I found useful for me)
+The suggestions here are timings that I found useful for me).

 ### Shield Samba:

-A decent time to use Shield Samba would be right as the x6 splashes occur into 2nd Cascade.
-Since Shield Samba lasts 15 seconds, it should be able to cover all 6 splashes and the Cascade AoE damage.
-If using Standard Step on cooldown on the doll, Standard Step will come off cooldown on the GCD before the splash damage comes out.
-If you miss that oGCD due to using feathers (this coincides with a Flourish timing) and start the Standard Step, you can do Samba on the oGCD of the Finish but it will miss 2-3 of the AoE splashes in mitigation.
+A decent time to use Shield Samba would be right as the x6 Splashes occur into second Cascade.
+Since Shield Samba lasts 15 seconds, it should be able to cover all six Splashes and the Cascade AoE damage.
+If using Standard Step on cooldown on the doll, Standard Step will come off cooldown on the GCD before the Splash damage comes out.
+If you miss that oGCD due to using Feathers (this coincides with a Flourish timing) and start the Standard Step, you can do Samba on the oGCD of the Finish but it will miss 2-3 of the AoE Splashes in mitigation.

 ### Second Wind: